Stand-In (1937) Directed by Tay Garnett. Leslie Howard, Joan Blondell, Humphrey Bogart (91 min) 35mm from UNCSA

 Atterbury Dodd is a stuffy New York banker, sent to Hollywood from Wall Street to straighten out the tangled finances of Colossal Studios.
 Crossing paths with a peppy former child star, he learns that people’s lives don’t always fit between the lines on a spread sheet.
 “Bogie is surprisingly funny in his first comedic role, and Blondell is, as always, sassy and smart” (The Discerning Film Lover’s Guide).

 Usually behind the screen exposes deal with the creative part of movie making, the actors, writers and directors.
 Stand-In is one of the few films that reveal the economics of Hollywood, albeit in a comedic fashion.
-Atterbury Dodd is the Nate Silver of Tinsel Town accounting; he convinces his Wall Street bosses that cinematic success can be accomplished by number crunching.
+Atterbury Dodd is the Nate Silver of Tinsel Town accounting; he convinces his Wall Street bosses that cinematic success can be accomplished by number crunching, averting a hostile takeover by a scoundrel.
 It was inspired by actual Depression era events, when the businessmen behind studio financing sent representatives to both Fox and Paramount to make them profitable again after the crash of 1929.
 It also acknowledges one topic Hollywood was loathe to discuss, the union troubles roiling the back lots, the Screen Writers Guild was reactivated, the Screen Actors Guild was formed, and the Alliance of Theatrical Stage Employees and Motion Picture Operators succeeded in getting a contract with the studios, in spite of the moguls resistance to unionization.

 Although the title of the film seems to refer directly to Lester Plum played by Joan Blondell, the stand-in for Thelma Cheri, the star, there are many stand-ins in the plot.
 Dodd is standing in for his Wall Street firm, Lester stands in as Dodd’s secretary.
 Other character will swap roles as the story progresses.